hishamhm/dit/README.md

 * Ctrl+C - copy
 * Ctrl+V - paste
 * Ctrl+Z or Ctrl+U - undo
+* Shift-arrows or Alt-arrows - select
+  * NOTE!
+Some terminals "capture" shift-arrow movement for other purposes (switching tabs, etc) and Dit never gets the keys, that's why Dit also tries to support Alt-arrows.
+Try both and see which one works.
+If Shift-arrows don't work I recommend you reconfigure your terminal (you can do this in Konsole setting "Previous Tab" and "Next Tab" to alt-left and alt-right, for example).
+RXVT-Unicode and Terminology are some terminals that work well out-of-the-box.
 * Ctrl+F or F3 - find.
 Inside Find:
   * Ctrl+C - toggle case sensitive
   * Ctrl+W - toggle whole word